 Users can integrate more than 1,000 web apps, including Google Docs, Slack, and Quickbooks, among many others.

 With this tool, you can seamlessly move and share data across multiple apps.
-You can use Zapier for free or sign up for a premium plan starting at $19.99/month to unleash the full power of automation.
+You can use Zapier for free or sign up for a premium plan starting at $19.99/month to unleash the full power of automation and more other data management functions.

 Pros of Zapier: